 For each measurement sample, the bin corresponding to the DL throughput experienced by the UE is incremented by one.

-d) A set of integers, each representing the (integer) number of samples with a DL UE throughput in the range represented by that bin.

-e) The measurement name has the form DRB.UEThpDlDist.BinX where BinX represents the bin.
+Separate counters are maintained for each mapped 5QI (or QCI for option 3) and for each supported S-NSSAI.d) A set of integers, each representing the (integer) number of samples with a DL UE throughput in the range represented by that bin.
+If the optional QoS level subcounter and S-NSSAI subcounter measurements are performed, the number of measurements is equal to the number of mapped 5QIs and the number of supported S-NSSAIse) The measurement name has the form DRB.UEThpDlDist.Bin where Bin represents the bin , or optionally DRB.UEThpDlDist.Bin.QOS, where QOS identifies the target quality of service class, and DRB.UEThpDlDist.Bin.SNSSAI, where SNSSAI identifies the S-NSSAI.

 NOTE: Number of bins and the range for each bin is left to implementation